If I had never seen an animal,

 First, I’d like to point out that both the ultra conservatives who are screaming through their keyboards about sin and repentance and those, such as psychologists on the other side who push for sexual reassignment surgery on those who are questioning their gender, seem to be missing something.
 And that something is a whole demographic of people who are not wanting breasts in place of a flat chest or vice versa.
 They are simply confused—confused about why they want to dress like a woman if they’re a man or why they have so many male tendencies and characteristics if they’re a woman.

-Another thing that needs clarification and is often misconstrued by ill-informed people is: just because a person likes to cross-dress or identifies as a transvestite, it has nothing to do with their sexual orientation.
-There are many transvestites (some famous ones) who are happily married to the opposite sex.
+Another thing that needs clarification and is often misconstrued by ill-informed people is: just because a person likes to cross-dress, it has nothing to do with their sexual orientation.
+There are many cross-dressers (some famous ones) who are happily married to the opposite sex.
 Some are homosexual.
 Some are not.
 But being transgender does not automatically mean someone is gay.

 Both sides of the debate seem to have silenced, or ignored, this whole other group of people—those who are gender dysphoric.
 The conservatives have silenced them with one kind of shame.
 The liberals have silenced them with another kind.
 It is as if, on the liberal side, there is an assumption made that those with gender dysphoria need or want a movement to speak for them.
 Many with gender dysphoria don’t want or need that.
 They just want to figure themselves out without drawing any more attention to themselves than they already do for their perceived awkwardness and eccentricity.
 What they want is acceptance, and most often the acceptance they are most in need of is self-acceptance.
 And that is a deep and lifelong work for any human being.
 But it isn’t helped by exclusion and ridicule.